stephan1373/eNMS/docs/source/inventory/datastore.md

 Every data object has a persistent ID.
 This ensures that data can be consistently referenced within workflows and across software releases, even when the data is renamed (or the database ID modified).
 Users can copy the persistent ID directly from the Data Store table using the provided copy-to-clipboard button.

+## Reference a Data object in a workflow

+The `get_data` global function in the Workflow Builder retrieves a data object in python, either by its path or by its persistent ID.

-## Adding a new model to the Data Store
+# Adding a new model to the Data Store

 New models can be added when needed.
 To define a new model:
 - Create a subclass of `Data` with your custom properties.
 - Save the file in the `models / datastore` directory.
 - Define the corresponding UI table in JavaScript within the `static / js / datastore` directory.

+## Python file

 - In the `models / datastore` folder, add a new python file to define the database model and its associated form.